janzheng/groq-discourse/README.md

 Use full URLs: `https://example.com/image.png`

 #### Image Features
-- **Automatic Fallbacks**: If an image fails to load, shows the configured fallback icon
+- **Clean Placeholders**: If no image is provided or fails to load, shows a subtle placeholder
 - **Loading States**: Displays a spinner while images load
 - **Responsive Design**: Images scale appropriately on mobile devices
 - **Hover Effects**: Subtle zoom effect on desktop (disabled on mobile)